-Although podcasts are basically audio-centric shows, there’s no harm in marketing yours as you try to build a healthy following.
-Injecting a unique personality into your shows starts with using an interesting banner on your page, your profile picture, as well as the artwork on each of your episodes.
-This could be what catches the eye of someone who just happens to pass by your profile, so make sure you use an image that’s easily recognizable.
+Although podcasts are audio-centric shows, there’s no harm in marketing yours as you try to build a healthy following.
+Injecting a unique personality into your shows starts with an attractive banner on your page, profile picture, and artwork on each of your episodes.
+This could be what catches the eye of someone who happens to pass by your profile, so make sure you use an easily recognizable image.

 5. Strike Partnerships with Fellow Podcasters

 When it comes to reaching a wider audience, collaborating with other podcasters is a highly effective tactic.
 As it turns out, SoundCloud is a great platform for building relationships with such individuals, so don’t be afraid to reach out.
 Start by looking for podcasts that cover the same topics as you do, then use the opportunity to bring yourself closer to their creators.
 Take time to develop relationships with these individuals and see if you could collaborate on projects that will offer value to both of your audiences.

 6. Consider Buying Some Plays